shelleyolivia/learn-tutorials/network-documentation/secret/tutorials/adding-viewing-keys-to-secret-contract.md

     },
 ```

-When we create a new key the client sends in some entropy to contributes to the randomness of the viewing key.
+When we create a new key the client sends in some entropy to contribute to the randomness of the viewing key.
 The client should create a random string and pass it in with this parameter.
 Padding is simply an optional parameter that can be used to obfuscate the length of the entropy string.

 Then, we add a new function in `contract.rs` to generate the key.
 In `handle` add: